This week I want to help you set up the room to help your little ones transition to sleeping in their new space as easily as possible.

 - Pram – This might just be a lifesaver for any little people resisting their nap.
 Wrap up warm and go for a stroll.
 This isn’t something I would recommend for all naps but over such a busy time that we all want to enjoy, it’s better to not have any overtired little one.

-I can really recommend the Snooze Shade Plus Deluxe.
-This was a lifesaver for me when naps were needed on the go.
+I can recommend the Snooze Shade Plus Deluxe.
+A lifesaver for me for naps on the go.

 - Baby monitor and arm – Whether you’re sharing a room or not, it’s nice to be able to see what’s going on when you’re enjoying your evening.